isuhendro/virtual-agent/README.md

 USE_CASE="customer_support"

 # Starter Prompts (JSON array of suggested questions)
-STARTER_PROMPTS='["How can I track my order?","What are your business hours?","Tell me about your return policy","Get started with a demo"]'
+NEXT_PUBLIC_STARTER_PROMPTS='["How can I track my order?","What are your business hours?","Tell me about your return policy","Get started with a demo"]'

+# Disclaimer Text
+NEXT_PUBLIC_DISCLAIMER_TEXT="Responses may not be accurate.
+Please verify critical information."

 # =========================
 # UI Customization